zefrios/data-analyst-portfolio_cesar-frias/Excel/AB Testing/README.md

-# A/B Testing Dataset Excel Skilltest
+# Excel Skilltest: A/B Testing Results from Company A
 ## About the Data
 Company A tests their applicants on their Excel skills and asks them to answer 5 questions.
 The dataset consists of three tables named 'Data buyers', 'Data visits', and 'Matching'.